Client

 A close-up of a website with the heading "Scientific imagination for world-changing impact" in bold white text on a dark background.
 The word "IMPERIAL" is displayed above the heading in capital letters, emphasizing the institution.
 Abstract, colorful patterns resembling fluid or biological forms surround the text, adding a dynamic and modern visual element.
 The website features a bright green search bar below the main heading.

-Imperial is a leading University.
-Its scale and impact is impressive, with 23,000 students and 8,000 staff, cutting-edge research with projects and collaborations in 192 countries, and 284 startups launched in the last five years from its enterprise incubator.
+Imperial College London is a globally-renowned university.
+Its scale and impact is impressive, with 23,000 students and 8,000 staff, cutting-edge research with collaborations in 192 countries, and 284 startups launched in the last five years from its enterprise incubator.

 Over time the website had grown in size and complexity.
 It failed to reflect the true essence of this world-changing institution.
 In trying to be everything to everyone, it was falling short of delivering the best user experience for each user's needs.